Ignacy Mościcki: Early life and career

 Mościcki was born on 1 December 1867 in Mierzanowo, a small village near Ciechanów, Congress Poland.
 After completing school in Warsaw, he studied chemistry at the Riga Polytechnicum, where he joined the Polish underground leftist organization, Proletariat.

-Upon graduating, he returned to Warsaw but was threatened by the Tsarist secret police with life imprisonment in Siberia and was forced to emigrate in 1892 to London.
+Upon graduating, he returned to Warsaw where he married Michalina Czyżewska but was soon threatened by the Tsarist secret police with life imprisonment in Siberia and was forced to emigrate with his family in 1892 to London.
 In 1896, he was offered an assistantship at the University of Fribourg in Switzerland.
-There he patented a method for cheap industrial production of nitric acid.
+There, he patented a method for cheap industrial production of nitric acid.